-Awake, my heart, with gladness,

-See what today is done;

-Now, after gloom and sadness,

-Comes forth the glorious sun.

-My Savior there was laid

-Where our bed must be made

-When to the realms of light

-Our spirit wings its flight.
+Awake, my heart, with gladness, See what today is done; Now, after gloom and sadness, Comes forth the glorious sun.
+My Savior there was laid Where our bed must be made When to the realms of light Our spirit wings its flight.

-- L Christ is Risen! - C His is Risen indeed!
-Alleluia! - L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - The Lord has brought you to a land flowing with milk and honey, Alleluia! - O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+L In the name of the Father and of the Son and of the Holy Spirit.

+- L The Lord has brought you to a land flowing with milk and honey, Alleluia! - C O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+Alleluia!
 (Exodus 3:8; Ps.
 51:15)